dtischler/balena-DonkeyCar-Physical/README.md

 - DonkeyCar is meant to be used on a racetrack, so, you can construct a course using tape, blocks, paint, cups, cones, or any other materials that allow you to make a small course.
 - Don't let DonkeyCar venture out of range of WiFi, or you'll lose connectivity to it.
 - Using the web portal for driving (use a Bluetooth controller for a much better experience than driving via keyboard or phone), drive a few practice laps around your track.
-When you have a good feel for driving and are ready to capture data, click the "Start Recording" button, and at this point DonkeyCar will begin storing the throttle, steering, can camera feed for later use in the Training process.
+When you have a good feel for driving and are ready to capture data, click the "Start Recording" button, and at this point DonkeyCar will begin storing the throttle, steering, and camera feed for later use in the Training process.
 - Drive at least 10 laps around your track, preferably more, while Recording.
-- Once you have completeled 10 laps, you can stop the Recording.
+- Once you have completeled 10 laps (or more), you can stop the Recording.
-- Over in the balenaCloud Dashboard, in that Terminal window, you will see all of the data get written out in a table, and the raw files are stored in the `mydata` directory.
-[Double check folder name]
+- Over in the balenaCloud Dashboard, in that Terminal window, press `Control-C` on the keyboard to exit out of the DonkeyCar application.
+- You will see all of the data get written out in a table, and the raw files are stored in the `data` directory inside of that `mycar` folder.

 <picture here>

 ## Train

 Now that we have a bit of sample data recorded and saved, it's time to begin training our model.
 Remember, as mentioned above, it is **NOT** very efficient to train directly on the Raspberry Pi, and using a cloud server or a desktop PC with a GPU will be MUCH faster.
 However, simply for learning purposes and to keep things organized and in one place, we will in this situation train directly on the Pi.
 It could literally take 8 to 10 hours or more, so, grab a cup of tea, and sip it VERY slowly.
 Or do something else in the meantime.

-Back in the terminal session in balenaCloud, and still within the DonkeyCar container, run `donkey train --data ./mydata`.
+Back in the terminal session in balenaCloud, and still within the DonkeyCar container, run `donkey train --tub ./data --model ./models/myawesomepilot.h5`.
 Now go do something else.

 Fast forward 10 or so hours, and returning to balenaCloud, you should see that process has completed.
 The output of all that hard work is the model file.
-By default, it should be named xxxxxxxxx.h5
+Double check that everything completed successfully, and you should have a file sitting in the `models` directory called `myawesomepilot.h5`

+### Speeding Up Training

+Knowing full well that training on the Pi is not ideal, we simply want to demonstrate functionality in this GitHub repo.
+If you are interested in offloading the Tub data and training on a PC or Cloud server, have a look at the official DonkeyCar docs here: [https://docs.donkeycar.com/guide/train_autopilot/#transfer-data-from-your-car-to-your-computer](https://docs.donkeycar.com/guide/train_autopilot/#transfer-data-from-your-car-to-your-computer).
+That will help immensely.  :-)

+## Drive Autonomously

+With the model now ready (hope you slept well), you can try to let the DonkeyCar now navigate your racetrack autonously.
+Fair warning, mine did not drive very well with only 10 laps of data, so, be ready to grab it quickly if it starts heading for a wall!

+- Place the DonkeyCar on your track.
+- Turn on the ESC switch, which sets the car live.
+- In balenaCloud dashboard, open up a terminal session to the DonkeyCar container.
+- Enter `python manage.py drive --model ~/mycar/models/myawesomepilot.h5`
+- The DonkeyCar should begin to make it's way around your track.
+- Be ready to grab it in case of emergency.

 ## Conclusions

+This repo is intended to demonstrate the containerization of DonkeyCar, and help you to quickly deploy the software stack that they are gracious enough to build and maintain.
+Taking a high-level perspective, you have literally built and trained an autonomous vehicle, and have a miniature self-driving vehicle.
+The training process on the Raspberry Pi is not ideal, but there are methods to help accelerate the process by offloading the data.
+And if you are not quite ready for thie physical build, you can always build a Virtual DonkeyCar, and compete in the online races the community hosts: [https://www.meetup.com/DIYRobocars/](https://www.meetup.com/DIYRobocars/)